giellalt/giellalt.github.io/infra/docinfra.md

 - the GH Pages theme [jekyll-theme-minimal](https://github.com/pages-themes/minimal)
 - … with some modifications to create a page TOC.
 The TOC construction means that:
     - the first level 1 header in the document becomes the page title
-    - there needs to be a second, level 1 header to create a TOC
+    - there needs to be a second level 1 header to create a TOC

 All `keyboard-xxx` and `lang-xxx` repositories (except private ones) have their own online site as subsites of [giellalt.github.io](https://giellalt.github.io).